dustinpfister/blog_posts/_posts/phaser-tilemap-basic-scrolling.md

 layout: post
 categories: phaser
 id: 289
-updated: 2018-09-27 15:13:48
+updated: 2018-09-27 15:16:02
-version: 1.3
+version: 1.4
 ---

-So there are many ways to go about handing scrolling a tilemap in phaser ce, in this post I will be writing about one of the first ways to go about doing so when it comes to simple projects.
+So there are many ways to go about handing scrolling a tilemap in phaser ce, in this post I will be writing about one of the simplest ways to go about doing so that I have come across so far.
+This way of doing it should work okay for most projects, but with projects where map data is being generated on the fly at run tile, or projects that involve a very large collection of map data across many files, they way of doing here might not cut it.

 <!-- more -->